-Safe, natural alternatives
+Safe, natural moth ball alternatives that work

 You’ll be pleased to know that there are harmless alternatives to moth balls!
 And as always, prevention is always better than a cure.

-Remember skin cells, hair or food particles and body odour are all smells that attract moths.
+Clothes moths will choose anywhere in your house that is dark, warm, undisturbed and has a food source.
+This includes soft furnishing such the back of curtains, carpets and rugs as well as wardrobes and chests of drawers.
+It is also important to remember skin cells, hair or food particles and body odour are all smells that attract moths.
 For this reason, laundering clothes before storing or putting them back in wardrobes or drawers will also help reduce the risk of infestation.

 Total Wardrobe care have been in business for over 12 years, so we are now experts in the field of clothes moths.
 We know where to locate them, we know how to eliminate them and we know how to deter them.